August 3, 2022

-When your home’s cooling malfunctions, you want to get the issue resolved at the earliest opportunity.
-Unfortunately, there could be dozens of reasons why your AC unit isn’t working properly.
-How do you know which one is causing trouble?
-There are a few problems that are more common, and determining what they are is handy when your Epperson Service Experts Expert is reviewing options for solving the problem through air conditioning repair in North America.
+When your home’s air conditioner malfunctions, you deserve to get the problem resolved as soon as possible.
+Annoyingly, there can be dozens of reasons why your cooling isn’t working properly.
+How do you know which one is impacting you?
+There are a few problems that are more common, and determining what they are is beneficial when your Service Experts Heating, Air Conditioning & Plumbing Expert is going over available choices for solving the problem through air conditioning repair in North America.

 1. Thermostat Problems

 Your thermostat instructs your air conditioner when to start and for how long to run.
-If its settings are incorrect, your cooling might not run properly.
-And if the batteries have died in a programmable thermostat, it won't be accessible at all.
-Run through this quick checklist to ensure your thermostat is receiving power and functioning properly:
+If the thermostat settings are wrong, your air conditioning may not run correctly.
+And if the batteries have died in a programmable thermostat, you won’t be able to use it at all.
+Run through this short checklist to make sure your thermostat is receiving power and working properly:

 - Make sure your thermostat has power (smart models)